 What is a Skipjack?

-The "skipjack" is a unique type of commercial wooden sailing vessel, used over the past 100 years to dredge oysters from the Chesapeake Bay.
+The "skipjack" is a unique type of commercial wooden sailing vessel, used for more than 100 years to dredge oysters from the Chesapeake Bay.
 Launched in 1994, the Nathan of Dorchester is likely to be the last skipjack ever built to be a sailing dredge boat.

 The style of working sail boat known as the "skipjack" evolved in the late 1800s as a result of the increased demand for Chesapeake oysters.
 Better road, bridge and rail networks allowed greater range for fresh oyster markets and New England harvests were shrinking.
 In the mid-1800s, oysters were collected by hand (tonging) on small fishing boats, and by hand- or mechanically powered dredges on schooners–round-hulled, deep draft, two-masted vessels–and modified Bay freight schooners such as pungys and bugeyes.